teax: gap filler for Gitea's CLI

 But the official CLI, tea, has gaps.

-You can create issues, but editing them?
+It can create issues, but editing them?
 Not so much.
 Bulk operations across a sprint's worth of tickets?
 Nope.
 Workflow run visibility?
-You get a list, but good luck finding out why something failed.
+It gives you a list, but good luck finding out why something failed.
 Dependencies between issues?
 Not there.

 For a while, I worked around it.
 Curl commands.
 Web UI.
 You know how it goes, right?

 Then I got tired of workarounds.
-So I built teax—gap filler for tea.
+So I built teax, a gap filler for tea.

 What teax does

-Issue management — Edit issues after creation.
+It lets you edit issues after creation, which tea doesn't.
 Add labels, change assignees, update milestones.
-The stuff you actually need to do.
+The stuff you actually need to do day-to-day.

 teax issue edit 42 -r owner/repo --add-labels "bug,high-priority"